-But price it too low, and you won’t get enough per customer to cover your costs and make a profit.
-You need to find the balance between customer appeal and making a profit.
+But if it’s too low, you won’t get enough per customer to cover your costs and make a profit.
+You have to find the balance between customer appeal and making a profit.

 You should benchmark your price against similar subscription models in your category.

 Most subscriptions work on a monthly basis.
 Typically, they charge $10-$50 per month.